RCS: Dotgo announces the availability of its Business Messaging platform in France

-PARIS, April 10, 2025 /PRNewswire/ -- Dotgo, the global leader in Rich Communication Services (RCS) Business Messaging today announced its collaboration with all major telecom operators in France, achieving comprehensive RCS coverage nationwide.
+Dotgo, the global leader in Rich Communication Services (RCS) Business Messaging, today announced its collaboration with all major telecom operators in France, achieving comprehensive RCS coverage nationwide.
 This strategic initiative underscores Dotgo's dedication to advancing RCS adoption and monetization in all the markets where RCS for Business is available.

 By partnering with France's four mobile operators-Orange, SFR, Bouygues Telecom, and Free Mobile-Dotgo ensures that businesses can seamlessly connect with French consumers through richer messaging experiences.
 Developers, Independent Software Vendors (ISVs), agencies, and resellers can now utilize Dotgo's RBM Hub® to onboard agents and transmit RCS traffic to all French subscribers, irrespective of their mobile carrier.